buddyroo30/canvasxpress_gen/docs/INTEGRATION.md

 ### Development Interface (Testing)
 **Purpose**: Verify that your service is set up correctly before integrating with CanvasXpress

+*This is a simple demo/test web UI to quickly try out the system, not intended for production use.*

 ```bash
 # Start the service
 make build && make build_schema_context && make build_vector_db && make run